yolabingo/dotcms-htmx/README.md

 `https: 8443` - you must accept the SSL cert

-Open a broweser and log in to DotCMS backend:
+Open a broweser and log in to DotCMS back-end:

 [http://localhost:8080/dotAdmin/](http://localhost:8080/dotAdmin/)

 ```
 username: admin@dotcms.com
-password admin
+password: admin
 ```

-Open a different browser or incognito window and browse to the Search page - search results won't work until you create a Site Search index.
+Open a different browser or incognito window and browse to the Search page (you won't see any search results until you create a Site Search index).

 [http://localhost:8080/search/](http://localhost:8080/search/)

- A version of this site is always publically available at [https://demo.dotcms.com](https://demo.dotcms.com) but it is refreshed multiple times/day so your changes a) will not persist and b) can be changed by others using the site.
+ A version of the demo site is always publically available at [https://demo.dotcms.com](https://demo.dotcms.com) but it is recreated multiple times/day so your changes will not persist and can be changed by others using the site.

-## Create Site Search Index
+## Create dotCMS Site Search Index
 [DotCMS Site Search Docs](https://dotcms.com/docs/latest/site-search)

 DotCMS requires a Site Search index to support searches from front-end sites.